tomgidden/docbot/README.md

 That should do three things:

-- Use the current `assets` folder rather than the baked-in copy in the Docker image;
+- Use the current `defaults` folder rather than the baked-in copy in the Docker image;
 - Use the current folder's `entrypoint.sh` rather than the baked-in copy in the Docker image;
 - Preserve the intermediate `tmp` folder, containing the generated HTML file.

-As a result, you can tweak the CSS and other things in `assets` and quickly see the result without having to rebuild the Docker image.
+As a result, you can tweak the CSS and other things in `defaults` and quickly see the result without having to rebuild the Docker image.

 For example, a dev workflow might look like this: